goggledefogger/podcast-helper/README.md

 - Analyze transcripts using AI to identify specific content segments
 - Support for multiple AI providers (OpenAI GPT and Google Gemini)
 - Generate timestamped transcripts and content analysis reports
+- Search for podcasts using the Taddy API

 ## Requirements